akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 @@@

-Supported passivation strategies are:

-### Idle passivation strategy
+### Idle entity passivation

-The **idle** passivation strategy passivates entities when they have not received a message for a specified length of time.
-This is the default strategy and is enabled automatically with a timeout of 2 minutes.
+Idle entities can be automatically passivated when they have not received a message for a specified length of time.
+This is currently the default strategy, for compatibility, and is enabled automatically with a timeout of 2 minutes.
 Specify a different idle timeout with configuration:

 @@snip [passivation idle timeout](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-idle-timeout type=conf }

-Or specify the idle timeout as a duration using the `withIdlePassivationStrategy` method on `ClusterShardingSettings`.
+Or specify the idle timeout as a duration using the `withPassivationStrategy` method on `ClusterShardingSettings`.

+Idle entity timeouts can be enabled and configured for any passivation strategy.

+### Active entity limits

+Automatic passivation strategies can limit the number of active entities.
+Limit-based passivation strategies use a replacement policy to determine which active entities should be passivated when the active entity limit is exceeded.

+A recommended passivation strategy, which will become the new default passivation strategy in future versions of Akka Cluster Sharding, can be enabled with configuration:

+@@snip [passivation new default strategy](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-new-default-strategy type=conf }

+This default strategy uses a [segmented least recently used policy](#segmented-least-recently-used-policy).
+The active entity limit can be configured:

+@@snip [passivation new default strategy configured](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-new-default-strategy-configured type=conf }

+An [idle entity timeout](#idle-entity-passivation) can also be enabled and configured for this strategy:

+@@snip [passivation new default strategy with idle](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-new-default-strategy-with-idle type=conf }

+Custom passivation strategies can be created with configurable replacement policies, active entity limits, and idle entity timeouts.

-### Least recently used passivation strategy
+### Least recently used policy

-The **least recently used** passivation strategy passivates those entities that have the least recent activity when the number of active entities passes a specified limit.
+The **least recently used** policy passivates those entities that have the least recent activity when the number of active entities passes the specified limit.
 The configurable limit is for a whole shard region and is divided evenly among the active shards in each region.
-Configure automatic passivation to use the least recently used passivation strategy, and set the limit for active entities in a shard region:
+Configure automatic passivation to use the least recently used policy, and set the limit for active entities in a shard region:

 @@snip [passivation least recently used](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-least-recently-used type=conf }

-Or enable the least recently used passivation strategy and set the active entity limit using the `withLeastRecentlyUsedPassivationStrategy` method on `ClusterShardingSettings`.
+Or enable the least recently used policy and set the active entity limit using the `withPassivationStrategy` method on `ClusterShardingSettings`, passing custom `ClusterShardingSettings.PassivationStrategySettings`.

-#### Segmented least recently used strategy
+#### Segmented least recently used policy

-A variation of the least recently used passivation strategy can be enabled that divides the active entity space into multiple segments to introduce frequency information into the strategy.
+A variation of the least recently used policy can be enabled that divides the active entity space into multiple segments to introduce frequency information into the passivation strategy.
 Higher-level segments contain entities that have been accessed more often.
 The first segment is for entities that have only been accessed once, the second segment for entities that have been accessed at least twice, and so on.
 When an entity is accessed again, it will be promoted to the most recent position of the next-level or highest-level segment.
 The higher-level segments are limited, where